-About this post: On New Year’s eve in Chiang Mai in 2017, I found myself at the Chiang Mai lantern festival, flying paper lanterns on 31st December as the clock announced New Year’s eve!
+New Years eve Chiang Mai 2017: I found myself at the Chiang Mai lantern festival on 31st December as the clock announced New Year’s eve!
 In this post, I’ve penned down tips for Chiang Mai in December and Chiang Mai on New Years.

 Behold, a glimpse of the magic of celebrating New Year’s Eve in Chiang Mai, Thailand: